 2. Know how to travel

-Everything should be concentrated in the Austin Convention Center this year, so you shouldn’t have any pressing need for transportation (unlike, say, last year).
+Because RTX proper is in the Austin Convention Center you probably won’t need to travel around Austin that much.
 HOWEVER, if you’re planning on going out and about (Hint Hint: SideQuest!) you need to get to know Cap Metro!
 Depending on how much you plan on moving around Austin, I’d suggest buying a Day Pass each day you are there ($2.00 each) which will probably come out being cheaper than paying $1.00 per ride.
 The CapMetro website has an extremely helpful Trip Planner that can help you get from basically any Point A to any Point B in Austin (and yes, it works on cell phones—or at least it does on mine.
 Maybe check if it also works on yours BEFORE you get here).
 Please note that you can search based on address, intersection, landmark, or stop number—there are sign posts allllll over downtown that mark bus stops, and they clearly list the stop number and which bus routes stop there.
 You can also search based on a specific Point A to Point B need, query when the next bus will be wherever you are, or look for all stops near your current location if you can’t find an actual bus stop by you.
-On our Schedule page, we’ll soon have suggested routes to/from every one of our events that require transportation.

 If you think you might be taking other sorts of detours, you may also want to check out the Schedules and Maps page to see where else Cap Metro services.
 Conveniently, there are several routes that go more or less directly from the airport to the convention center and ALL the RTX hotels.
 The CapMetro website does not recognize all the hotels by name, unfortunately, so here are some tricks for the hotels it doesn’t know: for the Marriott Austin Downtown, use the same stop as the Convention Center; for the Radisson Hotel & Suites, search with their address, 111 Cesar Chavez at Congress; for the W downtown, use their address, 200 Lavaca St. The CapMetro website recognizes ALL the other RTX hotels by name.
 Why don’t you take a second to play with the Trip Planner from the airport to your hotel right now?
 Go ahead, I’ll wait.